Wilhelm II: Relationships with foreign relatives

-As a grandchild of Queen Victoria, Wilhelm was a first cousin of King George V of the United Kingdom, as well as of queens Marie of Romania, Maud of Norway, Victoria Eugenie of Spain, and the empress Alexandra of Russia.
-In 1889, Wilhelm's younger sister, Sophia, married the future King Constantine I of Greece.
+As a grandchild of Queen Victoria, Wilhelm was a first cousin of King George V of the United Kingdom, as well as of queens Marie of Romania, Maud of Norway, Victoria Eugenie of Spain and Empress Alexandra of Russia.
+In 1889, Wilhelm's younger sister Sophia married Constantine, Crown Prince of Greece.
 Wilhelm was infuriated by his sister's conversion from Lutheranism to Greek Orthodoxy; upon her marriage, he attempted to ban her from entering Germany.

 Wilhelm's most contentious relationships were with his British relations.
 He craved the acceptance of his grandmother, Queen Victoria, and of the rest of her family.
 Despite the fact that his grandmother treated him with courtesy and tact, his other relatives largely denied him acceptance.
-He had an especially bad relationship with his Uncle Bertie, the Prince of Wales (later King Edward VII).
-Between 1888 and 1901 Wilhelm resented his uncle, who despite being an heir-apparent to the British throne, treated Wilhelm not as a reigning monarch, but merely as another nephew.
+He had an especially bad relationship with his uncle Bertie (later Edward VII).
+Between 1888 and 1901, Wilhelm resented Bertie, who despite being the heir apparent to the British throne, treated Wilhelm not as a reigning monarch, but merely as another nephew.
 In turn, Wilhelm often snubbed his uncle, whom he referred to as "the old peacock" and lorded his position as emperor over him.
 Beginning in the 1890s, Wilhelm made visits to England for Cowes Week on the Isle of Wight and often competed against his uncle in the yacht races.
-Edward's wife, the Danish-born Alexandra, also disliked Wilhelm.
-Even though Wilhelm had not been on the throne at the time, Alexandra felt anger over the Prussian seizure of Schleswig-Holstein from Denmark in the 1860s, and was also annoyed over Wilhelm's treatment of his mother.
+Bertie's wife, Alexandra, also disliked Wilhelm.
+Even though Wilhelm had not been on the throne at the time, Alexandra felt anger over the Prussian seizure of Schleswig-Holstein from her native Denmark in the 1860s, and was also annoyed over Wilhelm's treatment of his mother.
 Despite his poor relations with his English relatives, when he received news that Queen Victoria was dying at Osborne House in January 1901, Wilhelm travelled to England and was at her bedside when she died, and he remained for the funeral.
 He also was present at the funeral of King Edward VII in 1910.

 In 1913, Wilhelm hosted a lavish wedding in Berlin for his only daughter, Victoria Louise.
-Among the guests at the wedding were his cousins Tsar Nicholas II of Russia and King George V, and George's wife, Queen Mary.
+Among the guests at the wedding were his cousins Tsar Nicholas II of Russia and King George V of the United Kingdom, and George's wife, Queen Mary.